CTSRD-CHERI/morello-early-performance-results/src/headline-results/initial-measured-performance.md

 implications of using the ‘train’ workload, and why), may be found in Section [3](../performance-methodology/).

-![Chart: Mean SPECint overheads for memory-safey code on Morello (FPGA)](specint-overhead-summary.svg)
+![Chart: Mean SPECint overheads for memory-safety code on Morello (FPGA)](specint-overhead-summary.svg)

 ## Result on unmodified Morello microarchitecture on FPGA